A Rich History

 A Background of Christian Missions in Korea

-Dr. Billy Graham became the most famous Protestant pastor in the 20th century.
+Dr. Billy Graham became the most famous Protestant pastor of the 20th century.
 He cared deeply for the suffering people of North Korea, no doubt due to the influence of his wife, Ruth Bell Graham, who studied there during her high school years.
 Ruth’s sister Virginia also attended Pyongyang Foreign School.
-Later she married John Somerville.
+She later married John Somerville.
 Dr. John and Mrs. Virginia Somerville became missionaries to South Korea and lived in Daejeon.
-They contributed to the founding of Tajeon Foreign School (TFS) that later became Korea Christian Academy (KCA) that later became Taejon Christian International School (TCIS).
+Building from the mission and traditions of PFS, they contributed to the founding of Taejon Foreign School (TFS), which later became Korea Christian Academy (KCA), and which ultimately became Taejon Christian International School (TCIS).
 Mrs. Somerville led the effort to title the TFS/KCA/TCIS yearbook the Kulsai, the name of the yearbook at Pyongyang Foreign School (PFS).

 PFS closed in 1940 due to the increasing militarization of Korea.
 In the mid 1950s, the mission community united and requested their leaders to open a boarding school for missionary children in Korea south of the Han River.
-In 1958 the missions cooperatively founded Taejon Foreign School on mission property in Ojung-dong with eight primary-aged children.
-The next year the dormitory opened.
-In 1960 the school’s name changed to Korea Christian Academy.
-The name remained Korea Christian Academy (KCA) from 1960 until 1993 with school enrollment never fewer than 69 students and never more than 120 students.
+In 1958, the missions cooperatively founded Taejon Foreign School on mission property in O-jung-dong with eight primary-aged children.
+The dormitory opened the following year.
+In 1960, the school’s name changed to Korea Christian Academy.
+The name remained Korea Christian Academy (KCA) from 1960 until 1993.

 The Recent History of TCIS

-In 1993 Korea Christian Academy (KCA) became Taejon Christian International School.
+In 1993, Korea Christian Academy (KCA) became Taejon Christian International School.
 Dynamic changes in Daejeon and Korea contributed to the discussions resulting in the name change.
-In the early and mid 1990s, Daejeon experienced tremendous development as the center of science and technology research for Korea.
-As well, in 1989 Korea Advanced Institute for Science and Technology (KAIST) moved from Seoul to Daejeon.
-KAIST’s move to Daejeon clearly indicated pending growth of families seeking foreign education in Daejeon, and TCIS initiated an action plan to provide for that growth.
+In the early- and mid-1990s, Daejeon experienced tremendous development as the center of science and technology research for Korea.
+Korea Advanced Institute for Science and Technology (KAIST) moved from Seoul to Daejeon in 1989; this move clearly indicated the pending growth of families seeking foreign education in Daejeon.

-In 2010 the school began the Techno Valley Campus Relocation Project.
+In 2010, TCIS began the Techno Valley Campus Relocation Project.
 TCIS needed to relocate to a place where it could accommodate its growth and be in the middle of the growth that Daejeon as a city was experiencing.
-In partnership with Daejeon Metropolitan City, the newly established TCIS Korean Christian leadership and investors successfully finalized the relocation of the entire school to this campus in September 2012.
+In partnership with Daejeon Metropolitan City, the newly-established TCIS Korean Christian leadership and investors successfully finalized the relocation of the entire school to the current Techno Valley campus in September 2012.
 The new TCIS Board of Trustees remains fully committed to the same mission and focus for TCIS that the original founding missions established over 100 years ago.
 TCIS continues to share the light of the Gospel and to support other Christian organizations through education with the same mission and vision.